Liqwid-Labs/agora/CONTRIBUTING.md

 1. Running `make format` from the included `Makefile`.
 2. Running `make lint` from the included `Makefile` and applying any recommendations.
 3. Ensuring that `cabal build` terminates successfully on your machine in the provided Nix environment.

+## Standards

+Agora follows a strict standards to increase consistency, to minimize legacy impacts, to use proper automated means, and more.
+The standard document can be discovered in [here](https://liqwid.notion.site/Coding-Standards-cd3c430e6e444fa292ecc3c57b7d95eb).

 ## Documentation